 Buserelin treatment may also lead to:

-Neoplasms benign and malignant – Very rare cases of pituitary adenomas were reported during treatment with LH-RH agonists, including buserelin.
+Neoplasms benign and malignant – Very rare cases of pituitary adenomas were reported during treatment with GnRH agonists, including buserelin.

-Blood disorders – Very rare cases of thrombocytopenia or leucopenia.
+Blood disorders – Very rare cases of thrombocytopenia or leukopenia.

 Mood changes, depression.
 Frequency: